MicroEJ/docs/SDK6UserGuide/heapAnalyzer.rst

       --toolProperty="additional.application.filenames=" \
       --console plain

-If you have generated additional hex files, add them with:
+If you are in a Multi-Sandbox context, you have to include the ``.fodbg`` files and additional hex files:

 .. code:: console